TakSec/chatgpt-prompts-bug-bounty/README.md

 ### Convert CIDR IP Ranges to Regex

 > Write a grep command the looks for lines containing IPs within these IP ranges.  the lines may contain other content before and after the IP: &lt;paste CIDR&gt;

+### Recon with Bing AI (creative mode)

+> As an expert bug bounty hunter, list as many domains owned by &lt;company name&gt; as you can

 ---